Kim Jong Un's Olympic olive branch could see first talks in years

 “North Korea’s participation in the Winter Games will be a good opportunity to show unity of the people, and we wish the Games will be a success,” Kim said.

 Two North Korean figure skaters have qualified for the Winter Games, which are due to begin on Feb.
-9. However, Kim’s speech was the first time Pyongyang has suggested it’s seriously considering sending them to PyeongChang, which is located in the South.
+9. However, Kim’s speech was the first time Pyongyang has suggested it is seriously considering sending them to PyeongChang, which is in the South but about 50 miles from the North Korean border.
 The neighbors officially remain at war.

 President Donald Trump tweeted Tuesday that sanctions and "other" pressures were beginning to have an impact on North Korea.
 "Rocket man now wants to talk to South Korea for first time," Trump wrote, using his derogatory name for Kim.
 "Perhaps that is good news, perhaps not — we will see!"